 What is NeurOptimal® Non-Linear Neurofeedback?

 NeurOptimal® Non-Linear Neurofeedback is an FDA approved, non-invasive treatment that has helped people to recover from a variety of physical and psychological traumas and disorders.
-It is considered a low-risk intervention due to its very low incidence of side-effects.
+It is considered to be a low-risk intervention due to its very low incidence of side-effects.

 Unlike Linear Neurofeedback, NeurOptimal® requires no brain mapping (EEG scans), protocols, or “expert trainers” telling your brain what to do.
 With NeurOptimal®, you don’t have to worry about overtraining – every time you use NeurOptimal®, your brain receives information about what it has just done, millisecond to millisecond.
 It works with you wherever you are in that instant.